laurentdutheil/elephant-carpaccio/README.md

 Each team can compare his curve to the ideal one.

-If you, as a facilitator, scan the QRCode on your smartphone, you'll be redirected to the Demo page.
+If you scan, as a facilitator, the QRCode with your smartphone, you'll be redirected to the Demo page.
+You have to be on the same network of your machine as the url start with the local IP of your machine.

 ### Register Teams